 About Nicole

+When I started a solo private practice, I wanted to create a space where kids could show up as their true selves, free from pressure to mask or conform, and where parents felt truly supported in their journey.
 After working in traditional therapy settings, I realized that so many children and families needed more than a one-size-fits-all approach.
-I wanted to create a space where kids could show up as their true selves, free from pressure to mask or conform, and where parents felt truly supported in their journey.

 Credentials